arangodb/spring-boot-starter/demo/README.md

 # Query methods

-We will now take a look at repository methods with self written AQL.
+We will now take a look at repository methods with self-written AQL.

-When it comes to more complex use cases where a derived method would get way too long and become unreadable, queries using [ArangoDB Query Language (AQL)](https://www.arangodb.com/docs/stable/aql/) can be supplied with the `@Query` annotation on methods in our repositories.
+When it comes to more complex use cases where a derived method would get way too long and become unreadable, queries using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/stable/aql/) can be supplied with the `@Query` annotation on methods in our repositories.

-AQL supports the usage of [bind parameters](https://www.arangodb.com/docs/stable/aql/fundamentals-bind-parameters.html), thus allowing to separate the query text from literal values used in the query.
+AQL supports the usage of [bind parameters](https://docs.arangodb.com/stable/aql/fundamentals/bind-parameters/), thus allowing to separate the query text from literal values used in the query.
 There are three ways of passing bind parameters to the query in the `@Query` annotation.

 ## Param annotation

-To pass bind parameters to our query we can use the `@Param` annotation.
+To pass bind parameters to our query, we can use the `@Param` annotation.
 With the `@Param` annotation, the argument will be placed in the query at the place corresponding to the value passed to the `@Param` annotation.

-To demonstrate this we add another method to `CharacterRepository`:
+To demonstrate this, we add another method to `CharacterRepository`:

 ```java
 @Query("FOR c IN characters FILTER c.surname == @surname SORT c.age ASC RETURN c")
 List<Character> getWithSurname(@Param("surname") String value);
 ```

-Here we named our bind parameter `surname` and annotated our method parameter `value` with `@Param("surname")`.
-Only the value in `@Param` annotation has to match with our bind parameter, the method parameter name does not matter.
+Here, we named our bind parameter `surname` and annotated our method parameter `value` with `@Param("surname")`.
+Only the value in the `@Param` annotation has to match with our bind parameter, the method parameter name does not matter.

-As you can see we used the collection name `characters` and not `character` in our query.
-Normally a collection would be named like the corresponding entity class.
-But as you probably remember we used `@Document("characters")` in `Character` which set the collection name to `characters`.
+As you can see, we used the collection name `characters` and not `character` in our query.
+Normally, a collection would be named like the corresponding entity class.
+But as you probably remember, we used `@Document("characters")` in `Character` which set the collection name to `characters`.

 Now we create a new `CommandLineRunner` and add it to our `DemoApplication`.

 ```java
 package com.arangodb.spring.demo.runner;

 import com.arangodb.spring.demo.entity.Character;